Malschuetzky/jSumTTest/README.md

 Zimmerman, D. W. (2004).
 A note on preliminary tests of equality of variances. *British Journal of Mathematical and Statistical Psychology*, 57(1), 173–181. https://doi.org/10.1348/000711004849222

-<sub>(References uses for analytical process can also be found in the comments of the code-files)</sub>
+<sub>(References used in code for analytical process can also be found in the comments of the code-files)</sub>